 Acquisition & Refurbishment

-Even if you do not choose to have us manage your aircraft, the staff at Shoreline Aviation can act as your representative to help you select the aircraft best suited for your needs.
+Even if you do not choose to have us manage your aircraft, the staff at Cape Air can act as your representative to help you select the aircraft best suited for your needs.
 We can help select the specifications of a new aircraft from start to finish to ensure you get the options best suited to an Amphibian and avoid those that are detrimental or unnecessary.
 For used aircraft, our operations personnel and maintenance technicians conduct pre-purchase surveys and inspections to ensure the aircraft is mechanically sound and in compliance with FAA regulations.
 If refurbishments or aircraft completions are in order, we have relationships with several vendors who can customize the exterior and interior of your aircraft and/or bring the avionics systems up to state-of-the-art standards.